nolantait/awesome-bevy/README.md

 - [`leafwing-input-manager`](https://github.com/Leafwing-Studios/leafwing-input-manager): A straightforward stateful input manager for the Bevy game engine.
 This library is being upstreamed into Bevy
 - [`bevy_pancam`](https://github.com/johanhelsing/bevy_pancam): A bevy plugin for panning orthographic cameras
 - [`bevy_mod_picking`](https://github.com/aevyrie/bevy_mod_picking):  Picking and pointer events for Bevy.
 This library is being upstreamed into Bevy
+- [`bevy_enhanced_input`](https://github.com/projectharmonia/bevy_enhanced_input): Dynamic and contextual input mappings for Bevy

 ## Networking

 - [`lightyear`](https://github.com/cBournhonesque/lightyear): A library for writing server-authoritative multiplayer games with Bevy
 - [`bevy_replicon`](https://github.com/projectharmonia/bevy_replicon): Server-authoritative networking crate for the Bevy game engine
+- [`bevy_renet`](https://github.com/lucaspoffo/renet/tree/master/bevy_renet): A Bevy Plugin for the renet crate.
+A network crate for Server/Client with cryptographically secure authentication and encypted packets.
+Designed for fast paced competitive multiplayer games
+- [`renet2`](https://github.com/UkoeHB/renet2/): Renet2 is a network library for Server/Client games written in rust.
+It is focused on fast-paced games such as FPS, and competitive games

 ## Graphics and Rendering

 - [`bevy_hanabi`](https://github.com/djeedai/bevy_hanabi): a GPU particle system plugin for the Bevy game engine

+## Assets

+- [`bevy_asset_loader`](https://github.com/NiklasEi/bevy_asset_loader): Bevy plugin helping with asset loading and organization

 ## Physics